jmding8/Pome76/README.md

 ![Pome76](/images/pome76.jpg)

 Pome76 attempts to balance productivity, ergonomics, aesthetics, and cost.
-It is a Neo65 with a custom nice!nano based PCB and ZMK firmware.
-It uses an unusual keymap which pushes the home positions to the left and right edges of the board.
+It is a Neo65 with a custom nice!nano based PCB, ZMK firmware, and an estimated battery life of 1 year.
+It is designed around an unusual keymap which pushes the home positions out to the edges of the board.

 If you are interested in one, I may have PCBs for sale.
 Gerber files are coming soon.